How to care for your Succulent

 Sedum Stonecrop

-Place your Sedum Stonecrop in a direct or bright indirect light.
+Your Succulent prefers bright light and full sun.
 It will not thrive if it does not receive enough sunlight.

 Your Sedum Stonecrop does not need to be watered as frequently as most indoor plants.
 Water only when the soil is completely dry, or when you notice the leaves starting to shrivel.
 Water thoroughly so the roots have a chance to soak up the moisture.
 Make sure there is no standing water left in the saucer, as this can lead to root rot.